mderler/index-cards-app/docs/userstories/userstory_11.md

 ## Description

 The user clicks on a practise session of the history.
-He can view all his anwsered cards.
+He can view all his answered cards.

 ## Input